We balance our classrooms with group led, teacher led, and independent work keeping our students’ brains sharp and in charge of their learning.

 The middle school students are happy to help and serve around the school to fulfill their hours and give back to St. Paul.
 This requirement brings the Christ-like nature of serving others to the surface and gives middle schools students the practice they need to lead well when they arrive in their high-schools.

-Split grade classrooms allows for students for students to think effectively within their community, to hear and rehear information, as well as participate in the learning of the students around them.
+Split grade classrooms allows for students to think effectively within their community, to hear and rehear information, as well as participate in the learning of the students around them.

 Students in grades 1-4 use iPads as part of the eSpark learning program. eSpark provides online academic support individualized to meet each child’s specific learning goals.
 Each student receives a rich curriculum of curated apps that are game-based, fun, and at their exact instructional level.
 We have seen improved academic outcomes in literacy and math as a result of using this adaptive technology.
 St. Paul Lutheran school is pleased to partner with Chicagoland Lutheran Educational Foundation again this year to bring eSpark into our classrooms.